How Your Diet May Affect Your Risk of Breast Cancer

 So far, no reliable studies have pointed to any dangers from eating soy, and the health benefits appear to outweigh any potential risk.
 According to Marji McCullough, ScD, RD, strategic director of nutritional epidemiology for the American Cancer Society, soy foods are healthy and safe.
 But she advises against taking soy supplements – which contain much higher isoflavone concentrations than food – until more research is done.

 A myth says: “Sugar feeds cancer.”
 But the truth is that sugar doesn't make cancer grow faster.
 All cells, including cancer cells, depend on blood sugar (glucose) for energy.
-But giving more sugar to cancer cells doesn't make them grow faster and starving them of sugar doesn’t make them grow slower.
+But consuming more sugar does not make cancer cells grow faster, and starving them of sugar doesn’t make them grow slower.

 However, eating a lot of sugar, including desserts and sugar-sweetened beverages, can lead to weight gain, which may increase the risk of breast cancer.

 Reviewed by: Members of the ACS Medical Content Staff